vestergaardj/sqlbits-adib/9-Pipeline_curated.md

 Click *OK*

-The job will be runing for some time, app .
-5-6 min.
+The job will be runing for some time, app. a couple of minutes.
 The status can be observed by navigating to *Monitor/Pipeline runs*